equelin/Format-Pester/README.md

 #$LocalizedStrings
 ```
 - use the Language parameter if your PSCulture is different than required language for output
-- submit your translation to public repo, pull request are welcomed
+- submit your translation to public repo, pull requests are welcomed

 # [Version history](VERSIONS.md)